-Figure 3.
-Age-specific Prostate Cancer Incidence and Mortality Rates by Race, Georgia 2002-2006
+Figure 5.
+Age-specific Prostate Cancer Incidence and Mortality Rates by Race, Georgia 2004-2008

 - The risk of being diagnosed with prostate cancer increases with age for both non-Hispanic black and non-Hispanic white males until 79 years of age.
-The risk increases sharply between ages 50-59 years of age and decreases at ages 80 years and above (Figure 3) - The prostate cancer mortality rate increases with age for both black and white males.
-The risk of dying from prostate cancer increases sharply between 50-59 years of age for black males and between 60-69 years of age for white males (Figure 3)
+The risk increases sharply between ages 50-59 years of age and decreases at ages 80 years and above (Figure 5). - The mortality rate of prostate cancer increases with age for both black and white males.
+The risk of dying from prostate cancer increases sharply between 50-59 years of age for black males and between 60-69 years of age for white males (Figure 5).